Rates of Reaction O Level: 5 Factors Every Student Must Master

 Volume of Gas vs Time Graph

-The graph starts steep (fast reaction at the beginning when concentration is highest) and flattens out to a horizontal line (reaction complete, no more gas produced).
-A steeper initial gradient = faster rate.
-A higher plateau = more product formed (more reactant used).
-The total amount of product does not change when you change rate — only the speed at which it is reached.
+The graph starts steep (fast reaction at the beginning when concentration is highest) and flattens to a horizontal line (reaction complete).
+A steeper initial gradient means a faster rate.
+A higher plateau means more product formed.
+The total amount of product does not change when you change the rate — only the speed at which it is reached.

 Mass vs Time Graph